idvorkin/techdiary/notes/irl.md

 - Hitting snooze when my alarm goes off.
 The worst of all words, not sleeping, and not being up and doing stuff.
 - Lying in bed awake when I wake up before 5.
 Sometimes I wake up and can't fall back asleep @ 3 or 4 (which isn't crazy cuz sometimes I go to bed @ 7 or 8).
 Similar to hitting snooze, I'm not sleeping, and I'm not accomplishing anything.

-### Tech Stuff
+## Tech Stuff

 - iPhone Pro
 - iPad Pro
 - Apple Pencil
 - Bluetooth Folding Split Keyboard
 - AirPod Pros
-- Bose 900 - Retired for the Airpod Pros
+- Bose 900 - Retired for the AirPod Pros
-- Foam Tips for AirPod Pros - highly recomend if you're used to foam tips.
+- Foam Tips for AirPod Pros - highly recommend if you're used to foam tips.
 - iPad stand.

-#### Computers
+### Computers

-- Huawei Matebook X (Essentialy Windows MacBookPro clone):w
+- Huawei Matebook X (Essentially Windows Macbook clone):w
 - Macbook Pro (usually at work)
 - Ancient Desktop (upgrade coming)

-#### Monitors
+### Monitors

 - 34" wide screen - not a huge fan.
-Good for wide screen movies (but netflix/youtube rarely has this resolution)
+Good for wide screen movies (but Netflix/YouTube rarely has this resolution)
 - 40" 3840x2160 - Awesome, I love it!
 Highly recommend